twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 We remove any tokens containing a seed term used to assign labels.
 After training, we apply the model to update topic assignment for all posts and associated notes.
 Posts that did not contain a seed term may be assigned to a topic or remain unassigned based on the predictions of the model.
-Posts that did contain a seed term will remain assigned to that topic unless the model predicts the note should remain "unassigned" with a score $>0.85$, in which case the post will be unassigned and excluded from further topic modeling.
+Posts that did contain a seed term will remain assigned to that topic unless the model predicts the note should remain "unassigned" with a score $>0.99$, in which case the post will be unassigned and excluded from further topic modeling.

 In the second phase, we train a _Topic Model_ over all of the notes and ratings which have been assigned to each topic.
-Topic Models share the same architecture and hyperparmeters as the Core Model, but differ in the rating selection process.
+Topic Models share the same architecture and hyperparameters as the Core Model, but differ in the rating selection process.
 Since the Core Model runs on a larger dataset spanning topics, the Core Model includes two matrix factorizations separated by a step which filters ratings to include raters who have a demonstrated pattern of identifying Helpful notes that bridge perspectives.
 Given that Topic Models are trained on less data, we find that Topic Models perform best without the rating filter, which tends to remove too many ratings for the model to make confident predictions.